OmarMiniesy/Notes/Offensive Security/Windows Security/AS-REProasting.md

 ```powershell
 Rubeus.exe asreproast /outfile:asrep.txt
 ```
+- Rubeus sends the AS-REQ under the hood to the KDC, and receives the AS-REP encrypted with the user's hash.

 Once the tool extracts the user hashes, we need to modify the output such that `hashcat` can crack the encryption.
 - We do this by adding `23$` after `krb5asrep$` in the output file.